 "The dedication, commitment, and tireless work of our associates over the last 18 months resulted in the company outperforming market expectations.
 And, while we would have preferred a different outcome, their efforts were impactful and very much appreciated," said Boken.
 "We can all be proud of what we have been able to accomplish on behalf of our creditors and our customers in this unprecedented market environment."

-At the time TOUSA filed for bankruptcy in January 2008, it listed its assets at $2.3 billion and debt at $1.8 billion.
-It's likely the past year has seriously eroded the value of the company’s assets.
+At the time TOUSA filed for bankruptcy, it listed its assets at $2.3 billion and debt at $1.8 billion.
+It's likely the past year has seriously eroded the company's asset value further.

 TOUSA spokeswoman Jennifer Mercer said the company will file an amended reorganization plan for the bankruptcy court soon.
 In October, TOUSA proposed a plan for reorganization that would hand over stock and control of the reorganized company to the holders of $300 million in second lien debt, effectively wiping it out.
 That plan met with objections.